What is it?

 Children ages 6 to 10 and their care givers (e.g. parents, grandparents, foster parents) attend along with the professional storyteller who facilitates each session.

 Mass Humanities is piloting a new version of this popular program to engage families with children ages 10-13.
 Children and their parents or caregivers will read chapters from age-appropriate novels and convene four times.
 Skilled facilitators will lead provocative conversations about characters, the challenges they face, and how writers connect their readers with other lives and worlds.
 Each session will feature art making and light refreshments.
-There are two pilot programs scheduled.

 What does this program do?